Excel Search Box (Table of Contents)

 This can be done by selecting the Fill button on the next window and selecting the color.

-- Now you can try and search for the desired keyword and you will see that all the rows with the word that you have searched for are now highlighted with the selected color.
+- Now you can search for the desired keyword, and you will see that all the rows with the word you have searched for are now highlighted with the selected color.

 Explanation of Search Box in Excel

 Let us now try to understand what each parameter within the formula of Search means in Excel.
 Consider the formula that we used.

 Let’s have a look at each parameter individually.